rurounigit/hootspot/README.md

 ### For Users (Recommended)

-The easiest way to use Athena AI is to install it from the Chrome Web Store.
+The easiest way to use HootSpot AI is to install it from the Chrome Web Store.

 > **[🔗 Install from the Chrome Web Store](https://chrome.google.com/webstore/detail/your-extension-id)** (Link pending publication)